Central Toronto Veterinary Referral Clinic

 Oncology

-At Central Toronto Veterinary Referral Clinic, we treat your pets as we would our own.
+At Central Toronto Veterinary Referral Clinic, we treat your companions as we would our own.
 We strive to provide a comprehensive approach to each patient's care.
-This means that our oncologist, Dr. Kostas Rigas, and our team will ensure that all medical needs are being met, and your pet's comfort and quality of life are at the forefront of all decisions.
+This means that our oncologist, Dr. Rebecca Bernstein, and our team will ensure that all medical needs are being met, and your companion's comfort and quality of life are at the forefront of all decisions.

 A Diagnosis of Cancer Doesn’t Always Mean Goodbye